postsharp/Metalama.Patterns/src/Metalama.Patterns.Xaml/README.md

 * `void OnFooChanged()`
 * `void OnFooChanged(DependencyProperty property)`

-where TDeclaringType is the declaring type of the target property, or DependencyObject, or object.
+where `TDeclaringType` is the declaring type of the target property, or `DependencyObject`, or `object`.

 The following signatures are inspired by `ObservableProperty` from the Windows Community Toolkit: